davnils/spoty/README.md

 # Spotify web API in Haskell

-Web API wrapper powered by lens and pipes, allowing easy access to public endpoints.
+[Web API](https://developer.spotify.com/web-api/) wrapper powered by lens and pipes, allowing easy access to public endpoints.
 It does not have any external dependencies nor requirements regarding app registration.

 * Paging is handled transparently using pipes
 * All data types are navigated using lenses

-All public endpoints, with multi-get versions excluded, have been implemented.
+All public endpoints, with multi-get versions excluded, are implemented.

 ## Example (Examples/Search.hs)
     > :set -XOverloadedStrings